Cohomology of a Hamiltonian T-space with involution

 The equivariant Poincar\'e series of $Z_0$ with coefficients in $\calF_\rho$ is given by

 In particular, \eq{Z0} \end{equation} The stabilizer $G_{Z_0}$ of $Z_0$ coincides with the whole group $\tilT$.
 Thus $|G:G_{Z_0}|=1$.

-The involution $\tet$ acts freely on the set of the connected components of $C$ different from $Z_0$, cf. \refr{main}.a.
-Hence, if $Z\not=Z_0$ is a connected component of $C$, then $G_Z=T$ and $|G:G_Z|=2$.
-The $T$-equivariant Poincar\'e polynomial of $Z$ is independent of $\rho$ and is given by
+The involution $\tet$ acts freely on the set of components of $C$ different from $Z_0$, cf. \refr{main}.a.
+Hence, if $Z\not=Z_0$ is a component of $C$, then $G_Z=T$ and $|G:G_Z|=2$.
+The $T$-equivariant Poincar\'e polynomial of $Z$ depends only on the dimension of $\rho$ and is given by

 Hence, the equivariant Morse counting series